tnm/qr/README.md

 Cool, let's create a version of The Beatles that, rather ahistorically, has just three members.
 Start your Redis server, and now:

-	>> from rq import Rq
+	>> from qr import Qr
-	>> beatles_queue = Rq('Beatles', 3)
+	>> beatles_queue = Qr('Beatles', 3)

-You are now the owner of an QR object (with the variable name 'beatles_queue'), associated with the Redis key 'Beatles'.
-The RQ object has a specified size of 3 elements.
+You are now the owner of a QR object ('beatles_queue'), associated with the Redis key 'Beatles'.
+The QR object has a specified size of 3 elements.
 Let's push some elements:

 	>> beatles_queue.push('Ringo')
 	FOR KEY: 'Beatles'